 All NSX Edge services run on the active appliance.
 The primary appliance maintains a heartbeat with the standby appliance and sends service updates through an internal interface.

 If a heartbeat is not received from the primary appliance within the specified time (default value is 15 seconds), the primary appliance is declared dead.
 The standby appliance moves to the active state, takes over the interface configuration of the primary appliance, and starts the NSX Edge services that were running on the primary appliance.
 When the switch over takes place, a system event is displayed in the System Events tab of Settings & Reports.
 Load Balancer and VPN services need to re-establish TCP connection with NSX Edge, so service is disrupted for a short while.
-Logical switch connections and firewall sessions are synched between the primary and standby appliances, so there is no service disruption during switch over.
+Logical switch connections and firewall sessions are synched between the primary and standby appliances however, service is disrupted during the switch over while waiting for the standby appliance to become active and take over.

 If the NSX Edge appliance fails and a bad state is reported, HA force syncs the failed appliance to revive it.
 When revived, it takes on the configuration of the now-active appliance and stays in a standby state.
 If the NSX Edge appliance is dead, you must delete the appliance and add a new one.